Skip to main content

 Q: Is TDS applicable on all Spur invoices?

 A: TDS is applicable if your total payments to Spur in a financial year exceed ₹30,000.
-If your annual subscription is below this threshold, TDS may not be required.
+If you pay Spur below this threshold, TDS may not be required.
 Consult your Chartered Accountant (CA) for confirmation.

 Q: Can I deduct TDS before paying Spur?